patriciogonzalezvivo/eyeo16/README.md

 Note:

-Here is a recode of 10 PRINT maze algorithm in GLSL... here you can see how I'm constructing pseudo random from a sine wave.
+Here is a **recode of 10 PRINT** maze algorithm in to a shader... between lines 14 and 16 you can see how I'm constructing a pseudo random from a sine wave.
 Not particularly simbolic.

-If I want to push this random closer to the concept of Jung's synchronicity, I should use a simbolical source to be more open to the collective... like the wind direction.
+But if I want to **open this random to the Jungiang concept of synchronicity**, I should use more a simbolical source than a sine wave... something that's more **open to the complexity and serendipity of the collective**... like the wind.

 --